May 3-5, 2020

 Camporee is a weekend camp out for troops.
 Patrols compete in various competitions and are judged on leadership, teamwork, skill demonstration and Scout spirit.

-The registration fee is $15 per Scout, $7 per adult and $5 per participant in the troop shoot.
+The registration fee is $5 per Scout and $5 per adult.
 Registration is completed by the unit leadership.

 Step 1: RSVP for the camporee by February roundtable with estimated numbers so we can plan the event.